USFWS/southeast/site/content/articles/service-landowners-develop-a-florida-panther-habitat-conservation-plan.md

 A dozen landowners in Collier County have put together a conservation plan.
 The land currently is zoned to allow one home every five acres, a patchwork development pattern that invariably leads to more conflict between residents and wildlife.

 Interactions between humans and panthers, including the loss of pets and livestock, will likely increase as development pushes farther into south and central Florida.
-And they’ll only get wors

-Nationwide, federal agencies occasionally accept private dollars to offset the cost of reviewing a particularly large permit application.
-The money must be used in a way that maintains the agency’s independence and objectivity while avoiding any conflict of interest.    e if the inevitable demand for more housing in Collier County is answered with more sprawling, ranchette communities  that are permitted under the current zoning.
+And they’ll only get worse if the inevitable demand for more housing in Collier County is answered with more sprawling, ranchette communities that are permitted under the current zoning.
 The conservation plan is intended to keep panthers and humans as far apart as possible by clustering the homes and shops away from panther habitat and corridors and by creating natural buffers, like waterways, between people and panthers.

 A key component of the proposed plan is the establishment of a conservation trust fund financed by fees on property sales within the project area.
 It’s expected to generate $150 million over 50 years to buy  more land and enhance wildlife corridors.